 The Corruption of Foreign Public Officials Act (Canada) (CFPOA) prohibits the bribery or corruption of foreign public officials to obtain an improper advantage in business.
-Directors of a corporation found in breach of the CFPOA can be liable to fines and imprisonment.
+A director of a company found in breach of the CFPOA can be personally liable and face fines and/or imprisonment.

-Briefly outline the potential liability for directors under securities laws.
+20. Briefly outline the potential liability for directors under securities laws.

 Securities legislation is a provincial matter in Canada.
 The exact offences and potential liabilities for directors will depend on the specific securities legislation of the jurisdiction in question.
-However, the provincial acts are highly similar to one another, and the following potential liabilities for directors apply under every act:
+However, the provincial securities statutes are similar to one another, and the following potential liabilities for directors apply under every provincial securities statutes:

-- Directors are liable for losses suffered by a purchaser of the securities of a corporation as a result of a misrepresentation made by the corporation in an offering document, although certain statutory defences are available. - Directors can be found liable for losses suffered by a person who purchases securities in the secondary market due to: - a misrepresentation made by the corporation in its disclosure documents or public oral statements; or - the corporation's failure to make timely disclosure of a material change. - A director can be found liable for insider trading if: - he or she buys or sells the corporation's securities with knowledge of a material fact or material change that has not been generally disclosed; or - he or she knowingly provides insider information to a third party other than in the necessary course of business. - A director can be found liable for market manipulation if engaging in any conduct relating to securities that he or she knows, or reasonably ought to know, would result in a misleading appearance of trading activity in, or an artificial price for, a security or derivative of a security.
+- Directors are liable for losses suffered by a purchaser of the securities of a company as a result of a misrepresentation made by the company in an offering document, although certain statutory defences are available. - Directors can be found liable for losses suffered by a person who purchases securities in the secondary market due to: - a misrepresentation made by the company in its public disclosure documents or public oral statements; or - the company's failure to make timely disclosure of a material change.

+- A director can be found liable for insider trading if: - he or she buys or sells the securities of the company with knowledge of a material fact or material change that has not been generally disclosed; or - he or she knowingly provides insider information to a third party other than in the necessary course of business. - Directors can be found liable for market manipulation if engaging in any conduct relating to securities that he or she knows, or reasonably ought to know, would result in a misleading appearance of trading activity in, or an artificial price for, a security or derivative of a security.